 8 Golf Courses on Cape Breton Island

-It has been written that Cape Breton is a “magical island,” which National Geographic said contained one of the world’s great drives.
-And over the years the Nova Scotia island has become noted for offering some of the best, most intriguing, and exciting golf in all of North America.
+It has been written that Cape Breton is a “magical island” with what National Geographic cites as one of the world’s great drives – the Cabot Trail.
+Over the years, our Nova Scotia island has become noted for offering some of the best, most intriguing and exciting golf experiences in all of North America.
 Here are eight of our best!

 Exquisitely carved out of the breathtaking Cape Breton landscape, with postcard-worthy panoramas vying for your attention and rich, rolling fairways waiting to reward your creativity, this is links land golf at its best.
 From cliff to cliff and across rolling sand dunes, experience the game in its most visceral sense: with a stiff coastal wind at your back and a sense of purpose in your swing.
-Located in the small town of Inverness on Canada’s Musical Coast.
+Cabot Cliffs is located in the small town of Inverness on Canada’s Musical Coast.

 Cabot Cliffs is a walking-only course, a style of play that heightens the experience of the game, connecting the golfer with the landscape and inviting creativity into every shot.
-Of course, exceptions can be made – and carts provided – for those of our guests with medical limitations.
+Of course, exceptions can be made – and carts provided – for those guests who need assistance.
 In addition, experienced caddies are ready to provide helpful advice on everything from shot selection to the course’s various topographical nuances.

-Cabot Links, known as Canada’s first true links golf course, has been mentioned in many accolades over the past decade as being one of the Top Courses in the World along with its sister course Cabot Cliffs.
-To see the ocean from everywhere on the links, and to play golf on the ground as well as in the air, to imagine shots and to understand that the contours of the fairways and greens invite creativity: this is golf as it was meant to be and as it has been for centuries on the classic links that represent the best the game has to offer.
+Cabot Links, known as Canada’s first true links golf course, has received many accolades over the past decade as being one of the top courses in the world along with its sister course Cabot Cliffs.
+To see the ocean from everywhere on the links and to play golf on the ground as well as in the air, to imagine shots and to understand that the contours of the fairways and greens invite creativity: this is golf as it was meant to be and as it has been played for centuries on the classic links that represent the best the game has to offer.

 Cabot Links is a walking-only course.
-Of course, exceptions can be made – and carts provided – for those of our guests with medical limitations.
+Of course, exceptions can be made – and carts provided – for those guests who need assistance.
 In addition, experienced caddies are ready to provide helpful advice on everything from shot selection to the course’s various topographical nuances.

 3. The Nest

 One of the oldest and best-known courses on the Island is continuously ranked among the Top 100 Courses in the World.
-The Cape Breton Highlands Links opened in 1941 after being designed by Stanley Thompson and had changed many times over the years, but in the last few years has been restored to its original glory.
+The Cape Breton Highlands Links opened in 1941 and was designed by Stanley Thompson.
+It has changed over time but in the last few years has been restored to its original glory.
 All bunkers have been completely restored to their original shapes and locations.
-Turf conditions have improved dramatically and the green sizes are back to the original shape.
-With the selective tree removal program, they have opened up more of the original view-planes.
+Turf conditions have improved dramatically and the green sizes are back to their original shape.
+With the selective tree removal program, more of the original view-planes have been opened.

-Overlooking the island’s scenic hub of Baddeck, the 20-year-old Thomas McBroom creation offers shutterbugs a strategic vantage point as it zigzags its way up a steady slope above the scenic tourist town, with the twinkling Bras d’Or Lakes beyond.
+Overlooking the Island’s scenic hub of Baddeck, this 20-year-old Thomas McBroom creation offers shutterbugs a strategic vantage point as it zigzags its way up a steady slope above the scenic tourist town with the twinkling Bras d’Or Lake beyond.

-Be sure to check out their great Stay and Play options with one of Baddeck’s well-known accommodations, the Inverary Resort and the Ceilidh Country Lodge.
-The course is also located minutes away from the Alexander Graham Bell National Historic Site.
+Be sure to check out the great Stay and Play options with one of Baddeck’s well-known accommodations, the Inverary Resort and the Ceilidh Country Lodge.
+The course is located minutes away from the Alexander Graham Bell National Historic Site.

 The Lakes Golf Club designed by Graham Cooke is a world-class, five-star golf course.
-Golfers at all levels will enjoy the layout of The Lakes, where Cooke has created a course that will excite and challenge the competitive player while offering ease of play and generous landing areas for the more recreational golfer.
+Golfers at all levels will enjoy the layout of The Lakes.
+Cooke has created a course that will excite and challenge the competitive player while offering ease of play and generous landing areas for the more recreational golfer.
 The course is constructed on three plateaus.
-The maximum elevation of 150-feet above sea level provides beautiful vistas of the rolling hills and waters of the Bras d’Or Lakes.
+The maximum elevation of 150-feet above sea level provides beautiful vistas of the rolling hills and waters of the Bras d’Or Lake.

-Our championship golf course ascends the side of South Mountain, providing commanding views of the beautiful Bras d’Or Lakes in West Bay, NS.
-The scenery can often be a distraction with its lush lawns, rich forests, and lake views as the course demands excellent control and shot placement.
+This championship golf course ascends the side of South Mountain, providing commanding views of the beautiful Bras d’Or Lake in West Bay, Cape Breton Island.
+The scenery can often be a distraction with its lush lawns, rich forests and lake views as the course demands excellent control and shot placement.

-The course is located on the Dundee Resort where accommodations and many other activities such as kayaking, canoeing, tennis, volleyball, and paddle boats are available!
+The course is located on the Dundee Resort where accommodations and many other activities such as kayaking, canoeing, tennis, volleyball and paddle boating are available!

 Locals Know Blogs